Diocese of Renk

 The Diocese of Renk in the Episcopal Church of Sudan is one of 24 dioceses in the Province which was established in 1976.
 The Most Rev. Daniel Deng Bul, former bishop of Renk, is the current primate of the Episcopal Church of Sudan.

 The humanitarian needs in South Sudan, which became independent on July 9, 2011, are particularly acute, including in the Upper Nile district where Renk is situated.
 The church is essentially the only reliable reliable provider of social services there.
 With help from partner churches in the Dioceses of Chicago and Virginia, the Diocese of Renk has built schools and health clinics, and established micro business enterprises, and welcomed thousands of refugees returning after a 25 year civil war.
 In January 2010 a team led by Bishop Lee visited Renk to document in video and photographs the people and ministries of the church in Sudan.
 The images and interviews will become an archive for diocesan leaders in Renk, and a resource for sharing Renk's story with congregations here in the Diocese of Chicago and the wider Episcopal Church.

-To learn more about the companion relationship with Renk contact Jackie Kraus, chair of the subcommittee on the Diocese of Renk; or visit the webpage of the Commission on Global Ministry.
+To learn more about the companion relationship with Renk contact Jackie Kraus, chair of the subcommittee on the Diocese of Renk; or visit the Global Mission page of the website.
 To send a financial contribution to the Diocese of Renk please reference the Designation Form attached here.